-Situated in SW19 and with excellent transport links to the rest of the city, Wimbledon’s located means that those staying in central London hotels at any time during the Games will easily be able to reach the famous venue for the sporting events.
+Situated in SW19 and with excellent transport links to the rest of the city, Wimbledon’s located means that those staying in 5 Star Hotels London at any time during the Games will easily be able to reach the famous venue for the sporting events.

 Alongside the new dress code, Wimbledon also plans to drop the traditional dark green backdrop around the courts in favour of more colourful backdrops to add an extra burst of Olympic atmosphere.

 And it looks as though athletes from across the world will enjoy making a more colourful appearance at Wimbledon.

 American tennis player Venus Williams, who currently holds claim to three Olympic gold medals, said that she was looking forward to donning her national colours.